This Week’s AI Signals: Quantum Speed-Ups, Lightweight 3D Models, Self-Optimising Networks

 | Self-Optimising Telecom AI | AI transitions from passive text generation to active, invisible infrastructure management (reducing downtime and costs). | Architect your enterprise systems to simulate state changes continuously before applying them to production. |

-Google scientists introduced the Quantum Echoes algorithm, demonstrating their “Willow” quantum processor achieving 13,000× speed-ups over the world’s fastest supercomputer.
+Quantum Echoes is a quantum algorithm that uses interference patterns on Google’s “Willow” chip to verify computations that would be intractable for classical supercomputers.
+Google scientists introduced the algorithm, demonstrating their Willow quantum processor achieving 13,000× speed-ups over the world’s fastest supercomputer.

 👉 Reuters — Google says it has developed landmark quantum computing algorithm